-Of course, one must fully justify this short answer and verify that tangent and cotangent complexes are well defined by investigating the precise relation between the homotopy $\Gamma$-modules arising from different presentations of the stack $\XX$, i.e.\ different Morita equivalent groupoids $\Gamma\toto M$.
+Of course, one must justify that the tangent complex and the cotangent complex are well defined by investigating the relation between the homotopy $\Gamma$-modules arising from different presentations of the differentiable stack $\XX$, i.e.\ different Morita equivalent Lie groupoids $\Gamma\toto M$.